sahilfaraz0/Cloud-Cryptography-VPN/README.md

 ![Cryptography](https://img.shields.io/badge/Security-AES--GCM%20%7C%20ChaCha20-brightgreen.svg?style=for-the-badge)

 ---
+**Author:** Sahil Faraz | **Date:** April 2026

+> **Academic Disclaimer:** This repository contains an academic project for the **Pearson B-TEC HND in Digital Technologies (Cybersecurity) - Unit 24: Applied Cryptography in the Cloud** module.
+It is strictly for portfolio and demonstration purposes.
+Other students may not use or copy this material for their own academic submissions.
+---

 ## 📌 Project Overview
 This project simulates a secure, cloud-hosted cryptographic infrastructure designed for a distributed healthcare network (Al-Shifa Hospital Network - ASHN).
-It demonstrates the practical application of advanced cryptographic techniques to secure sensitive Patient Administration Data (PAD), Patient Finance Data (PFD), and real-time Patient Medical Data (PMD) across a Virtual Private Network (VPN).
+It demonstrates the practical application of advanced cryptographic techniques to secure sensitive **Patient Administration Data (PAD)**, **Patient Finance Data (PFD)**, and real-time **Patient Medical Data (PMD)** across a Virtual Private Network (VPN).

 The architecture ensures **Confidentiality, Integrity, and Authentication** by combining hybrid cryptosystems, Public Key Infrastructure (PKI), and secure database hardening.